 CBD has many applications.
-It's a molecule that has almost no secondary effect and which can be found in the hemp.
-There is a huge difference between the hemp and what we call marijuana though both plants are varieties of cannabis.
-We considered marijuana as the recreational plant that contains a lot of THC and very little CBD.
+It's a molecule that has almost no secondary effect and which can be found in hemp.
+There is a huge difference between hemp and what we call marijuana, though both plants are varieties of cannabis.

-Hemp is grown in France for its fibres and its seeds legally, and now it's also cultivated for the CBD.
+Hemp is grown in France for its fibers and its seeds legally, and now it's also cultivated for CBD.
 There is less than 0.2 percent of THC in the hemp so you can't use it recreationally.
-However, there is 4 to 5 percent of CBD.
-This is why as a variety it's extremely interesting: it can be grown legally.
+However, it does contain 4 to 5 percent CBD.
+This is why as a variety it's extremely interesting: It can be grown legally.

 How did your CBD e-cigarette come about?

-Nearly six years ago, I founded an association for the promotion of medical cannabis – L'Union Francophone pour les Cannabinoïdes en Médecine.
-We realised that there wasn't any information concerning the use of the medical cannabis in French, while in English, there were a lot of scientific studies and clinical trials that demonstrated the therapeutic interest of the cannabis.
-So my business partner Sébastien and I founded this association to inform French doctors, journalists, patients and politicians on the therapeutic use of cannabis.
+Nearly six years ago, I founded an association for the promotion of medical cannabis—L'Union Francophone pour les Cannabinoïdes en Médecine.
+We realized that there wasn't any information concerning the use of the medical cannabis in French, while in English there were a lot of scientific studies and clinical trials that demonstrated the therapeutic use of cannabis.
+So my business partner Sébastien and I founded this association to inform French doctors, journalists, patients, and politicians on the therapeutic use of cannabis.

 We chose to focus on the medical aspect and we do not promote the recreational use of cannabis.
 We don't break the law so we don't have any problems with it.
-For three years now, we have been organising one of the biggest conventions on cannabis at the University of Medicine in Strasbourg so we have developed a network of doctors and experts from all around the world working on the use of cannabinoids in medicine – that gives us a certain legitimacy.
+For three years now, we have been organizing one of the biggest conventions on cannabis at the University of Medicine in Strasbourg so we have developed a network of doctors and experts from all around the world working on the use of cannabinoids in medicine—that gives us a certain legitimacy.

-My associate Sébastien is an agronomist engineer, specialised in medical cannabis.
+My associate Sébastien is an agronomist engineer specializing in medical cannabis.
 He's worked for the biggest European companies active in that domain, especially in the Netherlands.
 Some medicine containing cannabinoids sold by those companies are marketed in numerous countries, including Europe.
 He is also a very good friend of mine.

-So the Kanavape works with a vapouriser – a "vector" – which helps single out the CBD.
+So the Kanavape works with a vaporizer that helps single out the CBD.
 Is that a kind of e-cigarette?

-We started with the assessment that people exhibited high-risk behaviour after consuming cannabis mixed with tobacco and via a classic combustion.
-So we looked at e-cigarettes, in an attempt to reduce the risk and give medical cannabis consumers a better experience.
+We started with the assessment that people exhibited high-risk behavior after consuming cannabis mixed with tobacco and via a classic combustion.
+So we looked at e-cigarettes in an attempt to reduce the risk and give medical cannabis consumers a better experience.

 When will you launch this product in France and how?

 We are at the final stage of production; we've tested the product and checked everything from a legal standpoint.
-We forecast launching and marketing for mid-December.
+We forecast launching in mid-December.
 The product will be available in numerous countries worldwide, including France.
 But we are not here to create a new addiction.
-We market this product in France for those who are ill – we use a harmless molecule and we can't be accused of marketing a product for a recreational use.
-You wouldn't be able to get "stoned" with that.
-We are legally assisted by a law office which gives us advice on the best way to market our products, but we are dealing with a situation where there isn't really a legal framework.
+We market this product in France for those who are ill—we use a harmless molecule and we can't be accused of marketing a product for a recreational use.
+You wouldn't be able to get "stoned" with it.
+We are legally assisted by a law office that gives us advice on the best way to market our products, but we are dealing with a situation for which there isn't really a legal framework.

 How do you see the future of your company?